keeganpaleshi/RMTest/README.md

 rate in Bq by dividing by the baseline live time and the corresponding detection efficiency.
 Each rate is scaled by the dilution factor `monitor_volume_l / (monitor_volume_l + sample_volume_l)` before being subtracted from the fitted radon decay rate of the assay.
+The multiplicative scale factors for Po-214, Po-218, Po-210 and electronic noise are stored in `summary.json` under `baseline.scales`.
 The command-line option `--baseline_range` overrides `baseline.range` from the configuration when provided.
 When you specify this option the configuration's interval is ignored in favour of the CLI value.